fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

     ## Schooling        -0.257634833  0.211544356
     ## Inf5_m           -3.311423816 -2.083322253

-<br/> Lastly, we consider a method that is our validation method of
-choice: a nonparametric bootstrap.
-We cannot use a simple paired bootstrap, since this bootstrap would destroy the panel data structure.
+<br/> Lastly, we consider a nonparametric bootstrap.
+We cannot use a
-Instead, we have to use the fact that we assume that observations for each individual country are independent from each other, and thus, bootstrap over these whole time series (*A. C. Cameron and P. K.
+simple pairs bootstrap, since this bootstrap would destroy the panel data structure.
+Instead, we have to use the fact that we assume that observations for each individual country are independent from each other, and thus, bootstrap over these whole time series(*A. C. Cameron and P. K. Trivedi.
-Trivedi.
 Microeconometrics: methods and applications.
-Cambridge university press, 2005.*). <br/>
+Cambridge university press, 2005.*).
+We obtain a so-called *pairs cluster bootstrap*. <br/>

 ``` r
 set.seed(123) # for reproducibility